Faygo, Vernors and the ‘Nuge’: 5 Michigan-themed cocktails for summertime

 Recently I was at a backyard garden party, the first of the year, with some colleagues from Daily Detroit, when blood-alcohol levels reached a certain threshold and the talk turned from blogging strategy to cocktails with a Michigan theme.

 It reminded me of the “Nuge,” a trashy little concoction my old friend Marc McFinn served me last summer in a plastic cup in a mutual friend’s backyard.
-I asked Marc, the former singer for Ann Arbor punk band Mazinga, to share the story of its inspiration for a collaborative post we were planning.
+I asked Marc, the singer for Ann Arbor punk band Mazinga, to share the story of its inspiration for a collaborative post we were planning.
 He replied that he had a “plethora” of Michigan-themed drinks, and I indulged him.
 What he wrote was too good not to share.

 So this is Marc McFinn, edited slightly because there are children in the room.
 Also, recipes are conveniently compiled at the bottom, and I included two old TV commercials that make me wonder whether I should pen a think piece headlined POP’d: Iconic Detroit soft drink makers’ troubling histories with far-right politics.